kbagoy/kb2024/_posts/2022-06-15-how-to-be-a-tech-savvy-small-business-owner.md

 ## **Seek Training**

 There are always new things to learn in the world of tech, so you want to make sure that you are constantly learning and growing your tech knowledge.
 Getting training in tech can be a great way to learn more about how tech can help your business to succeed.
 [Great training programs are available online](https://woc.aises.org/content/steps-boost-your-tech-savvy) to help business owners learn about a variety of tech subjects that can help them succeed.
 Many local universities also offer training to community members.
 Your main goal should be to remain open to new ideas and to take time to learn about all the tech advances that come your way.
 Being willing to learn can help you to gain the tech skills you need to succeed.
 It is important that you find a way to constantly learn more about the tech your business uses.
 This can help you to keep moving forward and to find areas where you can be more competitive in your industry.
-Technology can improve your business in many ways, especially if you have the knowledge to use it appropriately.

-**Want to learn how to take your company to the next level?
-[Get a step-by-step guide here](https://woc.aises.org/content/steps-boost-your-tech-savvy)!**
+Technology can improve your business in many ways, especially if you have the knowledge to use it appropriately. **Want to learn how to take your company to the next level?[Get a step-by-step guide here](https://woc.aises.org/content/steps-boost-your-tech-savvy)!**